 6. Ms Royer on behalf of the HCPC outlined the background to the case.
 She submitted that the Registrant remained impaired, and that in light of the lack of evidence showing a willingness to remediate, the significant lapse of time and the lack of a significant change in the circumstances of the Registrant, the Panel should consider substituting the Conditions of Practice Order with a Striking Off Order.

-7. Mr Garvin submitted that the Panel should bear in mind that the Registrant has found it difficult to obtain employment as an Occupational Therapist (OT) due to the existence of the Conditions and that he has had health and family difficulties which have had an effect on him, although he has not sought to rely on them as an excuse.
+7. Mr Garvin submitted that the Panel should bear in mind that the Registrant has found it difficult to obtain employment as an Occupational Therapist (OT) due to the existence of the Conditions.
 He referred to the efforts that he has made to continue to maintain the skills required of an OT in his current roles as a care support worker and electoral registration canvasser.
 Mr Garvin submitted that it might be obvious that the Registrant remains impaired, but that the Registrant’s “heart is in the right place” and that balancing all things together, the fairest thing would be to allow him a further chance to pursue OT work and continue the Conditions of Practice.

 8. The Registrant gave evidence on oath and, in summary, referred to his current role of Carer Support Worker, which requires skills such as dealing with and listening to vulnerable people, building rapport, and making regular and factual case records.
 The Registrant stated that his role as Electoral Registration Canvasser requires managing data effectively and in an organised manner.
 He said he has shown adaptability and flexibility in dealing with all his responsibilities.
 The Registrant highlighted steps taken to try to secure employment as an OT Assistant as well as an OT, as well as volunteer work.
 He stated that the Conditions have made it very difficult to find employment.
 The Registrant gave evidence that he undertook a Return to Practise course in 2015 and was willing to undertake another if necessary.